JCristobal/FrontInvaders/README.md

 ### Controls ###
 Use left and right arrow keys to move Your Rocket, press up arrow or Z key to fire Your weapon, hit spacebar to pause the game.
+Also you can use the new buttons, in the below the game.

 ### Authors ###
 **Andrzej Mazur** - coding,